Britannia Reeds St Albans

 Gouge: A thinner gouge creates a more responsive reed and a clearer, more resonant sound.
 A thick gouge dampens vibrations producing a darker sound and less responsiveness.

 Tip Width and Reed Length: We do not publish these measurements because they are often used in a misleading way.
-It is true that the pitch of a reed is influenced by tip width and reed length, but also by many other dimensions such as blade shape and curvature, tip length, heart thickness, cane hardness, gouge thickness, throat aperture and tip aperture.
+It is true that the pitch of a reed is influenced by tip width and reed length, but also by many other dimensions such as blade shape and curvature, tip length, heart thickness, cane hardness, gouge thickness, throat aperture, and tip aperture.

 Some Examples